 1 cup dry Pearl Couscous , cook in water according to package directions

 app.
-2 cups chopped Kale Leaves or Arugula is also a great choice if you’re not a kale fan.
+2 cups chopped Kale Leaves or Arugula is also a great choice if you’re not a kale fan or really 2 cups of any kind of greens you like.

 1/3 cup dried cherries–you can use craisins, raisins, cranberries whatever dried fruit you like